 Tackling root causes while acting globally, the Commission is heading in the right direction

 The Commission released its new European Circular Economy Action Plan for a cleaner and more competitive Europe on 11 March.
-By focusing on the design phase of products and production, in combination with regulatory and market measures and increasing consumer power, the action plan seeks to move us towards our destination: Systemic change Systemic change refers to the simultaneous reform of operational models, structures and their interactions, which are used to create the prerequisites for future welfare and sustainable development. .
+By focusing on the design phase of products and production, in combination with regulatory and market measures and increasing consumer power, the action plan seeks to move us towards our destination: systemic change .
 The new strategy contains many positive new elements, not least taking on the global dimension of the circular economy and seeking to ensure an inclusive and socially just transition.

 In order for the action plan to deliver, the devil is in the detail.
 This is especially true when it comes to the implementation of new product design requirements and the “right to repair” – an element of the strategy we applaud.
 Synchronisation with chemicals and waste legislation, as well as industrial, trade and development policy, will be key.
 In addition, much more attention should be given to understanding and mitigating the potential negative energy and material use impacts of digitisation – which we are counting on as a key enabler of the circular economy transition.

 The Circular Economy Action Plan is a key tool under the European Green Deal.
 We welcome the Commission’s new plan and would like to highlight six points that we intend to focus on during the upcoming years at Sitra.

 - Absolute decoupling and sustainable lifestyles in Europe.
 We need to set a target for reducing our material/consumption footprint in order to send a strong signal to producers, consumers and policymakers.